-During the Spring and Autumn Era (770 BC－403 BC), scholar-official Yu Boya moored his boat at a hillfoot and played qin under the moonlight.
-The music attracted the attention of a woodcutter who listened the recital on foot for hours.
+During the Spring and Autumn Era (770 BC－403 BC), scholar-official Yu Boya moored his boat at a hillfort and played qin under the moonlight.
+The music attracted the attention of a woodcutter who listened to the recital on foot for hours.

-When asked for a feedback, the woodcutter responded that the first piece praised the loftiness of the mountain and the second applauded unceasing flow of the river water.
+When asked for feedback, the woodcutter responded that the first piece praised the loftiness of the mountain and the second applauded the unceasing flow of the river water.

 Yu Boyao took the woodcutter as his soulmate and promised to meet him again next year.
 But woodcutter died before the date and was buried at the spot where they were going to meet.
 When the musician arrived, he held an audience-less recital in front of the lone grave then smashed the qin against a stone.
 He never played music again.

 Since then, “he who knows your music (知音)” became a common expression to describe soulmate.
 And High Mountains and Flowing Water, a piece of music allegedly composed and played by Yu Boya, and listened and reviewed by the woodcutter, is still one of those most frequently performed on today’s stage in China.